 >AF-C in-focus display > ON

-a12 Built-in AF-assist illuminator – ON
+a12 Built-in AF-assist illuminator – OFF

 a13* Focus peaking > Focus peaking display > ON